Entanglemons: Cross-platform protected qubits from entanglement: simple models for entanglemon qubits

 \subsubsection{Noise Protection - Depolarization immunity}

-Having obtained the doublet which forms the $\ket{0}$ and $\ket{1}$ states for the qubit, in this section we show that such a qubit is immune from any depolarization errors induced by noise operators acting in the Schwinger boson subspace.

-Depolarization occurs due to certain physically relevant operators inducing relaxation due to the presence of non-vanishing matrix elements of the operators with the two qubit states.
-For example in superconducting qubits or spin-qubits charge noise can induce such depolarization errors thereby reducing the coherence times of the qubits.
-Such charge noise is physically unavoidable and is caused by fluctuations in local two level systems or some other relaxation mechanism.

-It is important to note that such processes are described by {\em local} operators, i. e. they have the form $\sum_i \hat{A}_i \otimes \hat{B}_i$, where $i$ labels one of the $d$ sites according to the general setting of section II, $\hat{A}_i$ acts in the local Hilbert space (combination of spin 1/2 and pseudospin 1/2) at site $i$, and $\hat{B}_i$ acts in the much larger Hilbert space of the environmental degrees of freedom that cause relaxation and/or decoherence.
-So even if the ideal Hamiltonian of the $d$-site system is exactly permutation symmetric, this is no longer true in the presence of couplings to the environment, since by locality of this coupling, operators $\hat{B}_i$ and $\hat{B}_j$ are different if $i \neq j$.
-If the system is initially prepared in the maximally symmetric subspace, subsequent action of such noise operator generically induces transitions away from this subspace.
-Such processes will be considered further in section~\ref{sec_implementations} below.
-In this section, for the sake of simplicity, we shall discuss only special noise terms which preserve site permutation symmetry.
-They are characterized by the property that $\hat{B}_i$ does not depend on site $i$, so that the noise operator involves only the spatially uniform modes of the environmental degrees of freedom.
+For the entanglemon, we consider noise terms are described by operators of the form $\sum_i \hat{A}_i \otimes \hat{B}_i$, where $i$ labels one of the $d$ sites according to the general setting of section II. $\hat{A}_i$ acts in the local Hilbert space (combination of spin 1/2 and pseudospin 1/2) at site $i$, and $\hat{B}_i$ acts in the much larger Hilbert space of the environmental degrees of freedom that cause relaxation and/or decoherence.
+Let's first examine the effects (perturbative) of such noise terms for the $U(1)_\beta$ entanglemon systematically by considering symmetric noise terms which are described by $\hat{S} (\hat{P})$ operators in the Schwinger boson subspace described in the model above.
+For such noise $\hat{B}_i$ is independent of $i$.
+We discuss possible sources of such noise for different hardware platforms in sec VI, after proposing the respective implementations.
+We also postpone a more detailed noise protection analysis in which we consider local asymmetric noise effects as well, to sec VI.